-GENERAL LIBERAL ARTS CONCENTRATION General Education Requirements (35 credits) General Education ELECTIVES35 Refer to the Clovis Community College General Education Core Courses listed on pages 34-35.
-See an Academic Advisor to select the appropriate number of credits from each of the following general education categories: Communication; Mathematics; Science; Social and Behavioral Sciences; Humanities; and Arts.
-Related Requirements (1 credit) PHED Physical Education Activity......1 Program Requirements (24 credits) MAJOR ELECTIVES18 To be selected from approved transferable courses in the following disciplines: Fine Arts, Natural Sciences, Social Sciences, Humanities, Languages, Mathematics, and Statistics.
-See an advisor for a list of other eligible electives.
-ELECTIVES......6 Select from courses that meet CCC graduation requirements.
-Total credits required for an Associate of Arts in
+GENERAL LIBERAL ARTS CONCENTRATION General Education Requirements (35 credits) General Education ELECTIVES Refer to the Clovis Community College General Education Core Courses listed on pages 34-35.
+See an Academic Advisor to select the appropriate number of credits from each of the following general education categories: Communication; Math- ematics; Science; Social and Behavioral Sciences; Humanities; and Arts.
+Related Requirements (1 credit) PHED Physical Education Activity1 , , Program Requirements (24 credits) MAJOR ELECTIVES To be selected from approved transferable courses in the following disciplines: Fine Arts, Natural Sciences, Social Sciences, Humanities, Languages, Mathematics, and Statistics.
+See an advisor for list of other eligible electives.
+ELECTIVES6 Select from courses that meet CCC graduation requirements.
+Total credits required for an Associate of Arts in Liberal Arts Concentration Some courses that meet CCC graduation requirements are not considered traditional academic transfer courses.
+The student should consult with the advising staff and the proposed receiving institution before enrolling in these courses if transfer is a primary consideration.
+Occupational Technology classes generally do not meet these requirements.
+EDUCATION CONCENTRATION General Education Requirements (35 credits) General Education ELECTIVES Refer to the Clovis Community College General Education Core Courses listed on pages 34-35.
+See an Academic Advisor to select the appropriate number of credits from each of the following general education categories: Communication; Math- ematics; Science; Social and Behavioral Sciences; Humanities; and Arts.
+Students interested in elementary education should take PSYC 2140 as part of their general education requirements.
+Students interested in Secondary Education should take PSYC 2130 as par of their general education requirements.
+General Education requirements for teacher education may differ from other degrees.
+Please see an Academic Advisor for informa tion regarding the institution to which you intend to transfer.
+Related Requirements (25 credits) HIST 2110 Survey of New Mexico History3 PHED Physical Education Activity1

-Liberal Arts Concentration......60